11 April 2019

 It might seem a bit early to be thinking about work experience.
-You’ve just arrived at university, your first year is all making friends and getting lost looking for lecture halls.
+You’ve just arrived at university.
+Your first year is all about making friends and getting lost looking for lecture halls.

 It’s never too early, however, to be thinking about your future career.
 And choosing a career while you’re still at university is no picnic.
 There are so many different options!
 It’s even harder than trying to choose something to watch on Netflix.